Abjad/abjad/docs/source/overview/containers-basic-operations-on.rst

     >>> container[2]

-Slicing returns a selection of components:
+Slicing returns a list of components:

 ::